Part I. Outline

 4. Playful but safe (no labeling).
 This replaces the “guessing game” energy without putting them in a box.

-• “You seem like you’ve got a calm vibe.
+- “You seem like you’ve got a calm vibe.
 Are you always like this or just today?”

-• “You strike me as someone who knows the good hidden spots.
+- “You strike me as someone who knows the good hidden spots.
 Am I wrong?”

-Say one thing, let it breathe, let them respond.
-I’ve had this problem in the past without realizing it.
-I’ll ask something, barely hear a response, then hit them with a thought, observation or question.
-NO. Chill.
-Let your words register.
-Let the person think, react, perform, and express themselves fully.
-Then, respond to their answer, not with another question.
-This is social etiquette.
-You’ll notice great interviewers are the ones who let the interviewees talk much more than they, and when the interviewee does talk, they think about what they said, then ask a question about it.
-This is why I generally dislike talk shows: egotistical hosts who just can’t help themselves from “taking over” and “over commenting.”
+You’ll notice great interviewers are the ones who let the interviewees talk much more than they, and when the interviewee does talk, they think about what they said, then reflect on that.
+Hence why I generally dislike talk shows: egotistical hosts who just can’t help themselves from “taking over” and “over commenting.”
+No one cares or came to see the Talk Show Host.
+We are here for the celebrity.

-• If they are open → continue
+- If they are open (facing you, making eye-contact, asking questions back) → continue

 1. Identity-labeling topics (way too early)

-• “What is your race, ethnicity, class, citizenship status, marital status, etc.?”
+- “What is your race, ethnicity, class, citizenship status, marital status, etc.?”

-• “You seem like …”
+- “You seem like …”

-• “You look like …” (Damn, I’ve done this and I feel silly cuz the result was just them exiting the conversation asap).
+- “You look like …” (Damn, I’ve done this and I feel silly cuz the result was just them exiting the conversation asap).

-• Any assumptions about background, politics, beliefs, etc.
+- Any assumptions about background, politics, beliefs, etc.

 These can feel like you’re putting someone in a box before they’ve chosen how to present themselves.